amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 ```
 ./dr-assign.py
 ```
-The module listens to queue _pipe_, selector _recipe.change.&lt;recipe>_ and expects the body of the request to be a string including a pair of words `ousID recipe`; for instance:
+The module listens to queue _pipe_, selector _recipe.change.&lt;recipe>_ and expects the body of the request to be a string including a pair of words `ousUID recipe`; for instance:
 `uid://A003/X1/X3 PipelineCombination`.
 It then selects a random Executive.
 After this stage the OUSStatus entity is fully populated and looks like:
 ```
 {